 ADC capitalizes on this instinctive reaction by wildlife which ranges from curiosity to wariness, threatened and sometimes territorial or aggressive behavior to manipulate or discourage habitation, and de-escalate conflict behavior and potential conflict situations.
 Often our dogs remain passive and on leash in order to initiate and attract aggressive behavior from predators so aversive conditioning techniques can be deployed by the handlers.
 Teams will often work in tandem either in alternating roles or to provide an overwhelming force when dealing with particularly aggressive animals.

 Coyotes are much more likely to become aggressive with a pet rather than the pet’s handler.
-So, by using a trained service dog to simulate a pet on a leash, we can draw aggressive coyotes in to our handlers, and utilize not lethal deterrents such as paintball marker gun or air horn to re-educate coyotes to avoid pets and their handlers along public pathways or in any space used by local residents.
-As well, service dogs are able to detect coyote activity in around dens in pubic spaces.
+So, by using a trained service dog to simulate a pet on a leash, we can draw aggressive coyotes into our handlers, and utilize not lethal deterrents such as paintball marker gun or air horn to re-educate coyotes to avoid pets and their handlers along public pathways or in any space used by local residents.
+As well, service dogs are able to detect coyote activity in around dens in public spaces.
 If there is a den in a location which will surely cause conflict, a service dog can sniff out and “mark” the den, often causing the coyotes to move den locations and therefore avoid future conflict.
 This reaction to the dog is much stronger than to a person, so the result is achieved passively.

 Birds are another species which has a strong reaction to service dogs.
 ADC uses service dogs to passively push conflict birds from an area where they may endanger themselves or their nests.
 The reaction from the bird to the canine, which is a natural predator, is much stronger than to humans.
 Meaning the birds will avoid any area where they think the dogs may be working.
-This is especially apparent with migratory waterfowl, such as ducks, geese and shorebirds.
+This is especially apparent with migratory waterfowl, such as ducks, geese, and shorebirds.
 These birds will learn to avoid laying nests as well as feed anywhere a service dog is working.
-The dogs can cover 10x the area and distance of a person, and can sweep areas consistently with little to no conflict with birds or nests.
+The dogs can cover 10x the area and distance of a person and can sweep areas consistently with little to no conflict with birds or nests.
 This allows industry to work through the summer nesting season and avoid conflict with protected birds.

 Large predators often live within the workspaces of ADC’s clients.
 Bears, wolves, and cougar are the 3 species ADC consistently works with.
 The absolute safest way to avoid conflict with these animals, to know they are there!
 Most negative encounters with large predators occur because they are surprised or disturbed by unassuming human activity.
 ADC’s service dogs are used for early detection.
 Essentially, by utilizing the wind, and the dog’s keen sense of smell, ADC can detect any predator activity much sooner and further away than workers.
 The dogs will sweep an area, clear it of any danger and then stand guard for any predators who may be passing through.
 Any predator who is alerted will avoid the dog 99% of the time.
 In the off chance that the predator is aggressive, it will focus on the dog and allow workers to depart from danger.